skymountain/MLSR/README.md

 # MLSR  #

-MLSR is an interpreter of a functional programming language with let-polymorphism, Hindley-Milner type inference, algebraic effect handlers, and *signature restriction*, a restriction on type interface of algebraic effects to ensure safety of their handling.
-MLSR is a polymorphic effectful language, but it does not enforce value restriction&mdash;which is a standard approach to reconciling polymorphism and computational effects and is adopted by other ML-like languages including OCaml, Standard ML, Koka, etc.&mdash;thanks to the signature restriction.
+MLSR is an interpreter of a functional programming language that supports let-polymorphism, Hindley-Milner type inference, and polymorphic algebraic effects and handlers with *signature restriction*, which is a methodology to restrict type interfaces of algebraic effects for type-safe handling of polymorphic effects.
+MLSR is a polymorphic effectful call-by-value (CBV) language, but it does not need to enforce value restriction&mdash;which is another approach to reconciling polymorphism and computational effects in CBV languages (or fragments) and is adopted by other many ML-like languages including OCaml, Standard ML, Koka, etc.&mdash;thanks to the signature restriction.
 The details including formalization and metatheory are found at:

 * Taro Sekiyama Tsukada Takeshi, Atsushi Igarashi: Signature restriction for polymorphic algebraic effects.
 Conditionally accepted at ICFP 2020.